-Property and equipment consists primarily of computer equipment, software, and buildings for operations and are recorded at cost.
+Property and equipment consist primarily of computer equipment, software, and buildings for operations and are recorded at cost.
 Depreciation is computed on the straight-line method using the half year convention over the estimated life of the asset.
 The cost of betterments to, or replacement of, property and equipment is capitalized.
-When assets are retired or otherwise disposed of, the cost and related depreciation are removed from the accounts and any resulting gain or loss is reflected in non-operating income (expense) in the statement of activities for the period.
-The Company recognized a gain of \$259 and a loss of \$805 in 2012 and 2011, respectively, related to such retirements and disposals.
+When assets are retired or otherwise disposed of, the cost and related depreciation are removed from the accounts and any resulting gain or loss is reflected in non-operating income (expense) in the statement of activities and net assets for the period.
+The Company recognized a loss of \$2 and a gain of \$259 in 2013 and 2012, respectively, related to such retirements and disposals.
 Repairs and maintenance costs are expensed when incurred.

-ERCOT's depreciable lives (in years) for property and equipment are up to:
+ERCOT's depreciable lives (in years) for property and equipment are as follows:

 Asset Category Depreciable Life

+Commutan handware 2

-Computer Hardware 3
+Computer hardware 3

 Software 5

 Vehicles 5

 Furniture and Equipment 7

-Mechanical Building Components 10
+Mechanical building components 10

 Buildings 30

+- Lesser of useful life

-Leasehold Improvements Life of the lease
+Leasehold improvements or respective lease term